Furniture Protection Guide · Trusted Resource for Retailers & Buyers

 Implementation

-How to Actually Make It Work on Your Floor
+How to Make It Work on Your Floor

 Training Your Sales Team

-The single biggest variable in protection plan attachment rate is how the sales team presents the plan.
-Retailers who achieve 35%+ attachment rates share a common approach: they present the plan as a natural part of the purchase conversation, not as an add-on tacked on at the end.
+The single biggest variable in attachment rate is how the sales team presents the plan.
+Retailers achieving 35%+ attachment rates introduce protection during the product presentation — not at checkout.

 Choosing the Right Provider